 not work right while this threading bug exists in HTTPClient.

-#7 Updated by Dan Higgins over 16 years ago
+#7 Updated by Dan Higgins almost 17 years ago

 added a flag in the Morpho class that keeps track of when a connection to